Capture method — Demersal otter trawl

 Capture area — North East Atlantic (FAO 27)

-Stock area — North Sea, eastern English Channel
+Stock area — North Sea, English Channel (East)

 Stock detail — 4, 7d

-The stock is fluctuating just below sustainable levels, and is subject to overfishing.
+The stock is at a sustainable level in 2020, although for most of the last 15 years it has been below this point.
+Fishing pressure is too high, and has been since 1978.
 Discarding of the stock is high in some areas, and measures are required to improve selectivity.
 There is a mismatch between management areas and stock areas, which makes it harder to manage fishing pressure.
 Most of the catch is from the Northern North Sea and landed into Scotland by boats working with larger meshes to reduce discard levels.
 However, there is still a risk that the vulnerable North Sea cod stock could be caught as bycatch.
 There is also potential for the demersal trawlers to have impacts on vulnerable seabed habitats such as sponges and corals.

 Whiting is a slender bodied, sandy, blue-green coloured fish with conspicuous white sides and belly, silvery when alive.
 A member of the gadoid family, the same as cod and haddock, it occurs throughout northeast Atlantic waters at a wide range of depths, from shallow inshore waters to depths of 200m.
 They mature at an age of 2-3 years and at a length of about 30 cm.
 The average landed length is usually around 30-40 cm, however whiting can grow up to 70 cm and 3 kg.
 Whiting breeds between January and July, but mostly in spring.
 The maximum reported age is 20 years.